zdenham/diamond-nft/README.md

 I'm working on https://juicelabs.io

-The goal is to help a lot of NFT creators deploy custom contracts for their NFT projects.
-I want to reduce the deployment cost for my customers, but maintain extensibility so we can have a lot of cool extensions on top of the base ERC721A / 1155 contracts.
+The goal is to help a lot of token creators deploy custom contracts for their projects.
+I want to reduce the deployment cost for contract creators, but maintain extensibility so we can have a lot of cool extensions on top of the base ERC721A / 1155 / 20 contracts.

 Minimal proxy patterns weren't my jam because they only allow you to point to one contract, not as extensible as I would like!

 When I found diamond standard I was super excited!
-But deployment of diamond-3 out of the box was >2M gas (Plus cutting!).
+But deployment of diamond-3 out of the box was >2M gas (Plus cutting! another >600k gas depending on # selectors).

-My use case requires really cheap deployments for NFT creators, and for this I'm willing to sacrifice gas overhead calling to a third party contract for selector mappings on each transaction (see gas cache idea below too).
+My use case requires really cheap deployments for contract creators, and for this I'm willing to sacrifice gas overhead calling to a third party contract for selector mappings on each transaction (see gas cache idea below too).

-In this example, we deploy an ERC721A single cut Diamond for <400,000 gas, which is pretty cool (and affordable)!
+In this example, we deploy an ERC721A single cut Diamond for <600,000 gas, which is pretty cool (and affordable)!

 ## Files to look at